This training is designed for people who are interested in knowing more about co-design from a consumer perspective.

 Professional Development Hours: 1.0 hrs

-The Health Quality & Safety Commission has developed a national paediatric early warning system (PEWS) to help clinicians identify hospitalised tamariki with the potential to become more unwell, so they can respond quickly.
+About: The Health Quality and Safety Commission has developed a national paediatric early warning system (PEWS) to help clinicians identify hospitalised tamariki with the potential to become more unwell, so they can respond quickly.

 - Course contact: Jane Craig-Pearson